An arrest has been made in the 2012 killing of a UNC-Chapel Hill student, police say

 "Our agency has been committed to bringing justice to Faith and her family since the day of her murder," Chapel Hill Police Chief Chris Blue said in a statement.
 "I am proud of all the people -- inside our department and in the many partner agencies that assisted us -- whose hard work made this result possible."

 The state crime lab matched Salguero-Olivares' DNA to DNA found at the crime scene, NC Attorney General Josh Stein said at the news conference.
-"This case underscores the importance of DNA, Stein said.
+"This case underscores the importance of DNA," Stein said.

 Hedgepeth was a member of North Carolina's Haliwa-Saponi Native American tribe, and Durham County District Attorney Satana Deberry noted that the case underlined the "devastating reality of violence against indigenous women."